I want to invest, but I have no idea where to start... Help please!!

 Great, I want to invest in index funds or index ETFs.
 Where?

 So the first "where" to understand, is what type of account you'll be investing in.
-It could be a work-related retirement account, such as a 401k, 403b, 457, TSP, SEP IRA, etc. Or it could be an individual account that you can open on your own, such as a traditional or Roth IRA.
+It could be a work-related retirement account, such as a 401k, 403b, 457, TSP, SEP IRA, etc. Or it could be an individual account that you can open on your own, such as a traditional or Roth IRA (note limits for each!).
 It could also be something different, like a taxable brokerage account, a 529 educational savings account, a minor's account such as a UTMA, or various other options.

 The type of account you are investing in will likely impact your investment options.
 I’ll get into investing inside a work-related retirement account in another post, so let’s focus on something like an IRA or a taxable brokerage account, where you can open the account yourself, and you can choose what to invest in.